 It’s celebrated by the Newari people of Kathmandu Valley.
-Rato Machindranath is worshipped on this occasion with the belief that God Rato Machindranath helps to held rain at the proper time for harvesting and planting and prevent people from life-threatening dearth.
+Rato Machindranath is worshipped on this occasion with the belief that God Rato Machindranath helps to hold rain at the proper time for harvesting and planting and prevent people from life-threatening dearth.
+In this article, we will explore the rich history of Rato Machindranath Jatra, its significance, and the cultural importance it holds for the Nepalese people.

 It’s far believed that King Bardev had begun this competition around 662 B.S.
 There may be an exclusive legend approximating the origin of Rato Machindranath Jatra.